-George North interview: Wings for Life World Run
+George North Interview: Wings For Life World Run

 Wales wing George North, the first teenager from anywhere in the world to score ten Test tries, is putting down the rugby ball and getting his running shoes on for the Wings for Life World Run.
-MF spoke to North ahead of the run to discuss how he’s preparing and how consuming 4,000 calories a day should help his run.
+We spoke to North ahead of the run to discuss how he’s preparing and how consuming 4,000 calories a day should help his run.

 How's the training going for the Wings for Life World Run?